bablukid/docker-sugoi/README.md

 #### The database schema looks incomplete

  Sugoi init the database schema when you run the app for the first time.
-If you already ran another app in this container, you surely still have the bad databarse schema.
+If you already ran another app in this container, you surely still have the bad database schema.
 Log into the mysql container and drop all the tables :
  - `docker exec -it $mysqlContainerId /bin/bash`
  - `mysql -uroot -p`
  - `use db;`